 Taxation Rules for Payroll

 Employers and employees must pay the correct taxes in Trinidad and Tobago.
 Employers are required to contribute 8% to NIS and 6.23% to the Pension Fund.
 Employees also contribute to NIS and the Pension Fund at 4% and 3.11%, respectively.
-Income taxes run under a Pay As You Earn (PAYE) system, and employees are not taxed on their first TT$ 72,000.
+Income taxes run under a Pay As You Earn (PAYE) system, and employees are not taxed on their first TT$ 84,000 (as of 2021).
 Excess salary is taxed at 25% if the chargeable amount is below $1 million annually.
 Any income above that is taxed at 30%.

 Trinidad and Tobago Payroll Options